Humbled – Exalted

 By Jon Ulrich © All rights reserved Copying not permitted www.GrowingAsDisciples.com

-Seeing It Happen Have faith that the Lord will lead you to do humble deeds for others that display true wisdom and understanding.
+Seeing It Happen Have faith that the Lord will help you to persevere and withstand the trials and tests of life.

-Get Ready To Share… Share with another person or your small group how the Lord is leading you to humbly and wisely serve others.
+Get Ready To Share… Share with another person or your small group how the Lord has helped you to withstand the trials and tests of life.

 For today’s complete 4 page Discipleship Devotional Study Guide click here: